 - Breakfast on arrival day

-- Swimsuit at the Blue Lagoon (can be rented on site)
+- Swimsuit at the Blue Lagoon (rentals included)

 - Beverages, snacks, lunches, dinners unless otherwise noted in itinerary

-- Guaranteed early check-in (check-in time for most hotels in Iceland is 14:00)
+- Guaranteed early check-in or late check-out (check-in time is usually 14:00)

 - Guaranteed late check-out